kemmer/lightning-reader/README.md

 - I assumed empty lines anywhere in the log file are invalid, so that is being reported
 - I assumed the time is in UTC for all log lines as the example did not show something different
 - The logs are being inserted by 20 at once in the database.
 Grouping queries may significantly improve performance, so this number may be fine-tuned if requested.
 - The read is not using buffers, bringing more data to the memory where it is faster so that can be improved, but it will consume more memory depending on its size.
-I do not know if this implementation is performant enought for the specification, so it may be improved if requested.
+I do not know if the current implementation is performant enought for the specification, so it may be improved with buffering if requested.
+- Current implementation has very low memory consumption, but may use more from the CPU and disk

 # Project structure